Turning Setbacks Into Comebacks

 By Ayo Mseka

-Matthew Cuplin, CFP, has not allowed adversity to derail his plains for success—from the loss of his mother at 52, to a multiple sclerosis diagnosis at the young age of 30.
-Instead, he turned these setbacks into comebacks, and at 36, is a well-respected figure in the financial-services industry.
+Matthew Cuplin, CFP, has not allowed adversity to derail his plains for success—from the loss of his mother when she was 52 and he was only 25, to a multiple sclerosis diagnosis at the young age of 30.
+Instead, he turned these setbacks into comebacks, and at 34 (at the time of the award), is a well-respected figure in the financial-services industry.
 “My goal is to try to use my life experiences to better the man that I’m constantly working to become,” he says.

 Cuplin joined the industry in 2007 with Thrivent Financial.
 But shortly after joining Thrivent, he decided to become an independent advisor and moved to Madison, Wisconsin, in 2009 to work with the Midwest Financial Group.
 However, before starting with the firm, he took time off to care for his mother in Illinois, who was battling breast cancer at the time.
 This action by the young Cuplin is the first sign of his compassion and dedication to serving others.